- Home

 Roles and Responsibilities of the Advisory Commission

-- Work on other issues and projects as assigned to them by the public officials.
+Work on other issues and projects related to CSAC program development as assigned by public officials.

 Meetings

-The Community Services Advisory Commission shall meet on a regular monthly basis, and shall additionally meet on a more frequent basis during the annual Request for Funding process to allow the Commission time to evaluate and make recommendations for funding allocations to community non-profits.
-Meetings will be held at the offices of the Historic Courthouse, 215 W 10th Street, Room 305.
+The Community Services Advisory Commission shall meet on a regular monthly basis and shall additionally meet on a more frequent basis during the annual Request for Funding process to allow the Commission time to evaluate and make recommendations for funding allocations to community non-profits.
+Meetings will be held at the offices of the Historic Courthouse.
 The Commission shall set meeting times in advance, with agendas and information mailed to Commission members prior to scheduling meetings.

 Additional Information